 Frittatas are really easy to make so it won’t be a lot of stress.

-Sometimes the last thing you want to do after a Sunday roast is start cooking again, but it won’t take long and will only need one pan and a bowl (so easy on the washing up too!)
+Sometimes the last thing you want to do after a Sunday roast is to start to cook again, but it won’t take long and will only need one pan and a bowl (so easy on the washing up too!)

 If you’re looking for more tasty leftover lamb recipes be sure to take a look at Try Lamb for loads more ideas.